-3.4 Hazardous Waste Minimization
+3.4 Hazardous Waste Minimization and Operational Funding

-More bulbs, batteries, and aerosol cans were recycled during FY12 than in past years.
-Starting in late FY11, special recycling operations were established in a small building at the Laboratory.
+Fewer bulbs, batteries, and aerosol cans were recycled during FY13 than in past years.
+Starting in late FY11, special recycling operations were established in TA-60-86 at the Laboratory.
 Spent bulbs, aerosol cans, and batteries are collected from various sites and brought together for empty aerosol cans to be punctured, used bulbs to be crushed, and batteries to be packaged for recycling.
 Having all of these recycling operations together at one location is cost effective for packaging and encourages as much recycling as possible.
 FY12 was the first full year of recycling operations in this special building.